eigengrau/tts-backup/README.rst

 ::

-    usage: tts-prefetch [-h] [--gamedata PATH] [--dry-run] [--refetch] [--relax] FILENAME
+    usage: tts-prefetch [-h] [--gamedata PATH] [--dry-run] [--refetch] [--relax] [--timeout TIMEOUT]
+                        FILENAME [FILENAME ...]

     Download assets referenced in TTS .json files.

     positional arguments:
       FILENAME              The save file or mod in JSON format.

     optional arguments:
       -h, --help            show this help message and exit --gamedata PATH       The path to the TTS game data directory.
       --dry-run, -n         Only print which files would be downloaded.
       --refetch, -r         Rewrite objects that already exists in the cache.
       --relax, -x           Don’t abort when encountering an unexpected MIME type.
+      --timeout TIMEOUT, -t TIMEOUT
+                            Connection timeout in s.